Carson-McCombs/RevitTools/README.md

 ![Total Pipe Length](https://github.com/Carson-McCombs/RevitTools/assets/130939367/c4853da2-6940-4477-a0d8-b9b185f22c1f)

-***Dimension Pipe Line Tool***

--Allows for Piping Elements ( Pipes, Pipe Fittings, and Pipe Accessories ) within a "Pipeline" ( as defined above ) to be dimensions together ( without gaskets / flanges / unions ) in one click.
-Note: Pipe Accessories and Pipe Fittings both require Reference Lines with the subcategory of "Center line" or "zLines" from the center of each Connector to the center of the element to function correctly.

 ***Smart Flip***

 **Issue:** Not being able to flip a flange without breaking connections and occasionally moving elements.